chrislattman/blogging-project/docs/terminal-commands/README.md

 ### Tracing library and system calls on a Linux application

-On Linux, you can see which dynamic library (e.g. libc) functions are invoked from a running application.
+On Linux (and FreeBSD), you can see which dynamic library (e.g. libc) functions are invoked from a running application.
 To do so, use `ltrace`:

 ```
 ltrace <command> [command-flags]